ETHCF/blobkit/ISSUES.md

 [ ] Reading a blob still does not work (getting not supported error, but skeptical that it is the RPC, since yet to see if work)

+[ ] Current implementation would allow for the payment to be double spent if they submit two requests simultaneously